 Sound-based microinterventions use sound and music to facilitate personal growth and development.
 Activities like deep listening, rhythmic exercises, vocalizations, and soundscapes offer benefits such as enhanced self-awareness, stress reduction, improved focus, and a creative outlet.

-This project was a basis of a toolbox for Personal Development coaches.
-The Sound Based Microinterventions toolbox was designed by Kasia, researcher of the Authentic Leadership Research Group, drawing from her extensive professional training and experience in music and composition.
+This project was a basis of a toolkit for Personal Development coaches.
+The Personal Development Toolkit was designed by Kasia, researcher of the Authentic Leadership Research Group, drawing from her extensive professional training and experience in music and composition.
 The development process integrated several key elements from established methodologies and Kasia's own innovative approaches:

 "In a series of short listening exercises, participants are gradually challenged in expanding their awareness of self, others and their imagination."

-After the successful pilot, the toolbox was expanded to students in the Creative Business domain.
+After the successful pilot, the toolkit was expanded to students in the Creative Business domain.
 This broader application has continued to provide valuable insights and opportunities for further development.

 This project has lead to the following results:

-The toolbox is a digital tool for personal development. in a series of short listening exercises, participants are gradually challenged in expanding their awareness of self, others and their imagination.
+The toolkit is a digital tool for personal development. in a series of short listening exercises, participants are gradually challenged in expanding their awareness of self, others and their imagination.

 Each of the exercises is 2 to 4 minutes long, recorded with original music by Kasia Glowicka.
 The exercises are indented to be performed regularly which is why they are so short.
 We are currently looking for funding to develop it into a mobile application.